Interview With Deaf Blogger, Ellie Parfitt

 Published: Jan 4th, 2016

 Hi Ellie.
-Please can you tell us about your deafness and what it means to you on a daily basis?
-How do you manage it?
+Tell us about your deafness and what it means to you on a daily basis?

 I’m profoundly deaf and have been since birth.
 I wear two Phonak Sky Q hearing aids.
 I communicate through lip-reading and speech.
 I don’t use sign language, but I’d love to learn it one day.